Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 \subsubsection{Emulation in $(\Re E, \Im E, \lambda_4)$ with fixed sources}

-Here, the sources are fixed as in Sec.~\ref{subsec:three-body-fixedH-fixedsources}. $\lamtwo$ is fixed in $H$ so that the dimer binding energy $B_2$ and thus the particle-dimer threshold are fixed. $\Im E^{tr}_\alpha$ is fixed to either $3$ or $10$ MeV, when we sample the training points in $(\Re E, \lambda_4)$ space.
-In all the results presented here, we sampled $N_b = 60$ training points, but as will be seen in the results, $\Neff$s are smaller.
+Here, the sources are fixed as in Sec.~\ref{subsec:three-body-fixedH-fixedsources}. $\lamtwo$ is fixed in $H$ so that the dimer binding energy $B_2$ and thus the particle-dimer threshold are fixed. $\Im E^\mathrm{tr}_\alpha$ is fixed to either $3$ or $10$ MeV, when sampling the training points in $(\Re E, \lambda_4)$ space.
+In all the results presented here, I sampled $N_b = 60$ training points, but as will be seen in the results, $\Neff$s are smaller.